chefkoch0312/TrashMan/README.md

 Installation
 ============
-Extract the zip file to your Avorion directory.
+Extract the zip file and copy the "mods" directory to your Avorion directory.
 No files will be overwritten unless you already have this script installed.
 Option A: Use the ShipScriptLoader at http://www.avorion.net/forum/index.php/topic,3918.0.html
 Option B: Hit enter and paste this into your chat window